Oiangu9/XOA_QuantumDynamicsEngine/README.md

 In order to use the Linux software or the ResearchLab it is necessary to install: g++, Eigen3 and gnuplot.

+The installed version of Eigen3 should be at least 3.3.7.
+The installed verion of g++ should be at least 7.5 to support the complex number libraies used.
+The installed version of gnuplot should be at least 5.0 to support special for loops used, and should have "terminal gif" installed.

 You can fast forward this by executing the INSTALL_DEPENANCIES.sh bash script using:

         bash INSTALL_DEPENANCIES.sh